EFlynn25/strawberry/README.md

 ### Disclaimer

-I am an intermediate developer and I am still in my teens, so my code might be messy.
+I started this project knowing little to nothing about React development, so my code might be messy.
 I open sourced this project in hopes that the project might gain a bit of traction and other developers could help clean up and improve my code.